-Setting Description Forward << / Co few yard on books and of the video (in majoritor) Backward >> Go forward or backward of the video. (in minutes) Play / Pause Select to start playing video or pausing.
+Setting Description Forward << / Co forward or hadrward of the video (in minutes) Backward >> Go forward or backward of the video. (in minutes) Play / Pause Select to start playing video or pausing.
 Stop Stop playing and close the video file.
 To test another video, please stop playing the current video first.
 Load Select a video to preview.